-- The Head Coach must include a team ranking during online registration for each team. - O A skills assessment form may also be filled out for reference to help with a more accurate divisioning process.
-Please find basketball skill assessments here: Skill Assessments - Traditional - o Recreational: Teams in the recreational category have athletes that are relatively new to the sport. - o Competitive: Competitive Traditional athletes have a mid-high skill level. - Unified - Recreational: Recreational Unified teams are where the Unified Partners are there to support/facilitate SO Athletes new to the sport who are still working on developing their skills. - Competitive: Competitive teams are teams where the Unified Partners are there to compete alongside higher-level SO Athletes.
+- The Head Coach must include a team ranking during online registration for each team. - A skills assessment form may also be filled out for reference to help with a more accurate divisioning process.
+Please find basketball skill assessments here.
+Skill Assessments - Traditional - Recreational: Teams in the recreational category have athletes that are relatively new to the sport. - Competitive: Competitive Traditional athletes have a mid-high skill level. - Unified - Unified Partners are there to compete alongside higher-level SO Athletes.
 Unified Partners are intended to score points, impact the game in a meaningful way and compete in this category.
-Note: Unified Partners are not permitted to take over games but are expected to contribute to winning. - Note: Competition streams are intended to provide better competition experiences for all.
-However, in smaller communities where there are fewer teams, competition streams may need to be combined.
-This will only be done if absolutely necessary. - Teams are grouped in divisions according to their team ranking and selected classification.
-On the registration forms, schools will be asked to select which competition stream they would like to compete in. - Each team will be required to play all team members in all games.
+This includes passing, rebounding, shooting/scoring and defence.
+Unified partners should be tasked with defending the opposing unified partner.
+Note: Unified Partners are not permitted to take over games but are expected to contribute to winning. - Teams are grouped in divisions according to their team ranking and selected classification.
+On the registration forms schools will be asked to select what level their team would like to compete in.
+Teams can select more competitive play where athletes have a moderate-high skill-set and understanding of the rules, or select less competitive play where athletes are new/learning the sport and Unified partners take on a more faciliatory role - Each team will be required to ensure all their players barring injury play during each game.